brevzin/cpp_proposals/2287_designated_base/designated-base.md

 struct B : A { int b; };
 struct C : A { int a1; };

+A v0 = A{1, .a2=2};            // error: initializer-clause appertains to non-static data member
 B v1 = B{.a1=1, .b=2};         // the explicitly initialized elements are [A, B::b]
 B v2 = B{.a1=1, .a2=2, .b=3};  // the explicitly initialized elements are [A, B::b]
 B v3 = B{A{1, 2}, .b=3};       // the explicitly initialized elements are [A, B::b]